 Educate your team

 One of the best ways to promote a healthy work-life balance is to teach employees about it.
 Offer workshops on what work-life balance is, why it’s important, and the different things they can do to achieve it.
 Employee training will provide the necessary tools to enable them to deal with it themselves.

 Offer a flexible work schedule

-81% of Sage’s 3,500 employees surveyed believe that flexible working is important.
+81% of Sage’s 3,500 surveyed employees believe that flexible working is important.
 Offering employees flexible working hours or days is a great way to promote a healthy work-life balance in the company.
-In many workplaces, it is easy to introduce a flexible start and end times.
+In many workplaces, it is easy to introduce flexible start and end times.
 More complex schedules, such as shift work, require more planning, but flexible work schedules are a cornerstone of work-life balance.